kitbs/geometry-library/README.md

 ## Geometry Library Google Maps API V3
 PHP Geometry Library provides utility functions for the computation of geometric data on the surface of the Earth.
-Code ported from Google [Maps Android API](https://github.com/googlemaps/android-maps-utils/).
+Code ported from Google [Maps Android API](https://github.com/googlemaps/android-maps-utils/) and improved for PHP.

 Features
 ------------